Master of Information

 The Master of Information (MI) is the Faculty’s largest program, attracting students from a wide variety of academic backgrounds.
 Graduates of this two-year professional program work in government, technology, business, health, education, and not-for-profit organizations, as well as archives, libraries, and other cultural institutions.
 Some go on to doctoral studies.

-The MI program builds on two foundational beliefs: first, that information penetrates all aspects of our digitally-mediated society, and second, that there is an increasing need for information professionals, who know how to handle the myriad forms of information in effective, innovative, and ethical ways, and who also understand the societal consequences of rapidly changing information practices.
+The MI program builds on four foundational beliefs: first and foremost, that information penetrates all aspects of our digitally-mediated society.
+This means that there is an increasing need for information professionals, who know how to handle the myriad forms of information in effective, innovative, and ethical ways, and who also understand the societal consequences of rapidly changing information practices.

 ALA accreditation